 Welcome back to Air Fryer Bro!
 Today, we will talk about a revelation I had with my air fryer a while ago.
 I have always loved eating boiled eggs (even as a child), but I had gotten into the habit of not eating them anymore.

-As you might imagine, I was SO excited when I found out that I can actually cook boiled eggs in my air fryer.
-To be honest, the thought hadn’t crossed my mind until I came upon someone on Pinterest talking about the subject.
+As you might imagine, I was SO excited when I found out that I can actually cook boiled eggs in my air fryer instead of a pan of boiling water 🙂 To be honest; the thought hadn’t crossed my mind until I came upon someone on Pinterest talking about the subject.
 I was like, is this even a thing??
 Mind blown!!
 Air fryer boiled eggs!!
-Let’s go 🙂
+Let’s go 🙂 Cooked eggs with a totally new cooking process!

 On that first try, I was still convinced it was going to be a disaster and I would end up with half cooked egg all over my kitchen.
 I was so wrong to be worried.
 Even on my very first try, the egg came out almost perfectly.
 It just takes a little bit of tinkering depending on the exact air fryer you own.
 Of course, different air fryers can range in power, meaning you should always work out the exact timing for your model.